The Birth of the Biological Clock: The First Studies to Prove Our Body's 24-Hour Rhythm

 - The faster, moment-to-moment Ultradian Rhythms that control our focus

-The 19th-century discovery of these foundational rhythms is the scientific bedrock upon which modern strategies like the Pomodoro Technique unknowingly stand.
+These 19th-century discoveries form the scientific foundation upon which modern strategies like the Pomodoro Technique unknowingly stand.
 Understanding their power is the first step to conquering the fatigue that defines our digital age.

 This journey begins not in the digital age, but in the ancient world, with the first philosophical questions about fatigue.
 From there, we’ll travel to the 19th-century laboratories where the biological clock was finally, and definitively, discovered.

-Our primary guide for this journey is Kleitman’s landmark 1963 review, Sleep and Wakefulness[5]Kleitman, N. (1963).
-Sleep and Wakefulness.
-2nd ed.
-University of Chicago Press..
+Our primary guide for this journey is Kleitman’s landmark 1963 review, Sleep and Wakefulness[5].
 But we will go deeper, bypassing modern retellings to engage directly with the foundational science from every historical source cited here.

 The Dawn of Measurement: The First Studies of Circadian Rhythms